omar@kali:~$

 Sitemap Discovery

-I ran Gobuster to brute-force directories and files under /sitemap.
-This revealed additional hidden resources and confirmed that directory indexing was possible on the server.
+Running Gobuster revealed additional hidden resources and confirmed directory indexing was possible.

 Developer Comment